-For the sake of your body and the place you live, clear at least 4 feet (1.22 m) around you in all direction.
-This will give you some room to move around in virtual reality without worry of running into your surroundings.
+For the sake of your body and the place you live, clear at least 4 feet (1.22 m) around you in all directions.
+This will give you room to move around in virtual reality without worrying about running into your surroundings.

 Set Your Guardian Right

-Your guardian is the safe space that you draw around your area when you first put on your headset.
+Your guardian is the safe space you draw around your area when you first put on your headset.
 It might be tempting to set the guardian edge right at the wall of your room, but this is a bad idea.
-The only time your guardian edge comes into play is when you are doing something fast paced in virtual reality.
-When you are moving slowly, you’ll have plenty of time to react to your guardian when it appears.
+The only time your guardian edge comes into play is when you do something fast-paced in virtual reality.
+When moving slowly, you’ll have plenty of time to react to your guardian when it appears.
 A little buffer room between the guardian and the wall will save your knuckles and your controllers.

 Look For Safety Settings in Each Game

 Games that require fast movements or more intense controls often have settings to make things easier on your stomach and legs.
-Have a look through the settings of each game to find toggles and adjustments to prevent you from getting motion sickness while playing VR.
+Look through each game’s settings to find toggles and adjustments to prevent you from getting motion sickness while playing VR.

-Below are helpful tips and tricks for the Oculus Quest.
-These VR tips are specific to the Quest, which is an Android based VR headset that is completely standalone and requires no additional PC.
+Below are helpful tips and tricks for the Meta Quest.
+These VR tips are specific to the Quest, which is an Android-based VR headset that is completely standalone and requires no additional PC.

 Increase Graphics Quality

 The Meta Quest has a few hidden settings that allow you to adjust the framerate and the graphics quality.
 The easiest way to access these settings is by installing SideQuest (see above).
 Once installed, you can play with these settings in SideQuest.
 Note that they may introduce some lag into your gameplay.